Durga Lal Shrestha

 Durga Lal Shrestha (born July 1935) is a Nepalese poet of Nepal Bhasa and Nepali.
 He was conferred with the title of Janakavi (lit. people's poet) by Nepal Bhasha Parishad in 2003.
 He is considered as a progressive litterateur.
 He was awarded the Jagadamba Shree Puraskar in 2010 for "enriching Nepalese literature by writing very melodious songs, poems, poetry and children's literature in his mother tongue (Nepal Bhasa) and Nepali language for the last six decades."

 Biography

 Shrestha was born in a lower–middle class Newar family in 1935 (1992 BS) in the Nepalese capital city of Kathmandu to mother Asha Moti Shrestha and father Ganesh Lal Shrestha.
 He received his school level education from Padmodaya Secondary School.

 He started his writing career in around 1949.
 His first poem titled Dui Thopa (lit.
 Two Drops) was published in 1952 in Suskera magazine.

-He has on multiple awards including Narottamdas-Indira Award, Abhiyan Award, Noor-Ganga Award, Rashtriya Balsahitya Award, JAA Best Playwrights Medal (1991), Harihar Shastri–Savitri Devi Literary Award (2006) etc. He was also appointed as a Honorary Member of Nepal Academy in 1995.
+He has on multiple awards including Narottamdas-Indira Award, Abhiyan Award, Noor-Ganga Award, Rashtriya Balsahitya Award, JAA Best Playwrights Medal (1991), Harihar Shastri–Savitri Devi Literary Award (2006) etc. He was also appointed as an Honorary Member of Nepal Academy in 1995.